New York Emergency Vehicle Accident Attorney

 Contact an Experienced New York Personal Injury Lawyer

-If you were in a car that was hit by an emergency vehicle, or if you were struck by an emergency vehicle while crossing the street or getting out of your car, contact New York personal injury lawyer Leandros A. Vrionedes, P.C. for a free consultation regarding your rights to be compensated for your injuries.
+If you were in a car that was hit by an emergency vehicle, or if you were struck by an emergency vehicle while crossing the street or getting out of your car, contact New York emergency vehicle accident attorney Leandros A. Vrionedes, P.C. for a free consultation regarding your rights to be compensated for your injuries.